deeprest/sagaGitlabMirror/DEV.md

 ## Remember
 * script execution order is the reason liftbots are updated first in the entites list, because they are added the list on Awake().

-## Look At
-is background a no-show in enemy_lineup? confirm that Teams are set for all characters.

 # New Things
 NEW START A DEVLOG ON ITCH.
 NEW music selection on pause menu